NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 	# One index set
 	par_group("Soil hydrology", lu) {
 		par_real("Soil water time constant")
 		[ 2 7 3 ] # One value per landscape unit
 	}

 	# Alternatively, two index sets
 	par_group("Soil hydrology", sc, lu) {
 		par_real("Soil water time constant") [
-			2   7   3.2   # One row per subcatchment, one column per landscape unit
+			2    7   3    # One row per subcatchment, one column per landscape unit
 			2.5  6   4.1
 		]
 	}
 }
 ```

-Remember that the format is whitespace-agnostic, so this is just a convenient way to format it for visual readability.
+Remember that the format is whitespace-agnostic, so the example above is just a convenient way to format it for visual readability.

 If there are 3 or more dimensions, you just repeat the inner set of value blocks for each index of any "outer" index sets.